-Further information regarding The Scheme of Assistance can be found on the left of this page.
+Further information regarding The Scheme of Assistance can be accessed from the 'More pages in this section' menu.

 If you require adaptations to your property to accommodate someone with a disability then whether you are a private tenant or owner occupier you can apply for a grant from the council.
 As a tenant you'll need to get your landlord's permission to get the work done, but they can't turn down your request without a good reason.

 Orkney Islands Council must offer the disabled person in your household an assessment of their needs, which will be carried out by the Occupational Therapy Service.
 The assessment will also take into account the needs of other members of your household.
 Once the assessment has been carried out, Orkney Islands Council will recommend ways to make life easier for the disabled person.